Ramón de la Cruz

 Ramón de la Cruz (28 March 1731 – 5 March 1794) was a Spanish neoclassical dramatist.

 Born in Madrid, he was a clerk in the ministry of finance.
-He is the author of three hundred sainetes, little farcical sketches of city life, written to be played between the acts of a longer play.
+He is the author of nearly 400 sainetes, little farcical sketches of city life, written to be played between the acts of a longer play.
 He published a selection in ten volumes (Madrid, 1786–1791).
 The best of his pieces, such as Las Tertulias de Madrid, are specimens of satiric observation.

+Historians acknowledge that his writings provide a vivid window into the life of late 18th century Madrid, including satirizing the customs of the different classes of the city.